sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 ## Setup the Arduino IDE
 The first step is to download and install the Arduino IDE.
 IDE stands for integrated development environment and the program contains all the tools you need to develop, build, and install your program on the Arduino board.
 Download it [here](https://www.arduino.cc/en/main/software).

-## Introduction to Basic Programming Logic with Arduinos
+## Introduction to Basic Programming with Arduino's
-Programming can look hard at first but we're going to keep it simple and avoid anything you don't need to build a simple robot.
-Let's look at the basics.
+Learning to program may seem like a daunting task, but we're going to keep it simple and avoid anything you don't need to build a simple robot.

+Let's get into the basics!

 ### What is a variable?
 A variable is a place to store a piece of data.
 It has a name, a value, and a type.